Go to the first, previous, next, last section, table of contents.

 case

-A list of patterns and an associated command-list is known as a clause.
+A pattern list and associated command-list is known as a clause.
+Each clause must be terminated with ;;.

-word undergoes tilde expansion, parameter expansion, command substitution, arithmetic expansion, and
+tilde expansion, parameter expansion, command substitution, arithmetic expansion, and quote removal before matching is attempted.

 pattern undergoes tilde expansion, parameter expansion, command substitution, and arithmetic expansion.